Adaennnn/BrainTickler/README.md

 - 👨‍💻 **Event Handling & Forms**: Mastered the nuances of React event handling and form submissions.
 - ⚡ **Performance Optimizations**: Dived deep into React's optimization techniques, employing `useMemo` and `useEffect` to ensure the app runs smoothly.
 - 🔀 **Conditional Rendering**: Got hands-on experience with conditional rendering in React.
-- 🔒 **Data Sanitization**: Learned the importance of sanitizing user-facing data to protect against XSS attacks, using the DOMPurify library for this specific implementation.
+- 🔒 **Data Sanitization**: Learned the importance of sanitizing user-facing data to protect against XSS attacks, using the DOMPurify library.
-- 🎲 **Array Shuffling**: Gained experience in implementing the Fisher-Yates shuffle algorithm to randomize the answer choices, enhancing the user experience by providing a unique quiz every time.
+- 🎲 **Array Shuffling**: Gained experience in implementing the Fisher-Yates shuffle algorithm to randomize the answer choices.

 ## Features